 We check the asset links by sending simple HTTP requests to discover such vulnerabilities as potential subdomain takeovers and source code exposure.
 The results that we generate are based on what response we get when sending the requests.

 All of the subdomains that are found are continually being monitored to see if the issues have been fixed, or if new assets have been exposed.

 As soon as we spot a change that makes your subdomains vulnerable, you will receive an alert via email, integrations, or the Detectify dashboard.

-The AM reports show you which domains and at what point in time they were vulnerable.
+The SM reports show you which domains and at what point in time they were vulnerable.
 The vulnerabilities are categorized by different severity levels based on CVSS.

-A more detailed information on how we score the AM findings is available here.
+A more detailed information on how we score the SM findings is available here.

 Who is it for?

 • Companies with a larger scope of subdomains and distributed governance.